kandekore/Click-And-Collect-for-WooCommerce/readme.txt

 == Description ==

-The Pro Click and Collect for WooCommerce plugin is an enhanced version of the Simple Click & Collect for WooCommerce plugin, offering advanced features and increased functionality for managing click and collect orders in WooCommerce.
+The Click and Collect for WooCommerce plugin is an enhanced version of the Simple Click & Collect for WooCommerce plugin, offering advanced features and increased functionality for managing click and collect orders in WooCommerce.
 This plugin provides a seamless solution for enabling customers to select collection dates and times during the checkout process, improving the overall customer experience.

 == Installation ==

-To install the Pro Click and Collect for WooCommerce plugin, follow these steps:
+To install the Click and Collect for WooCommerce plugin, follow these steps:

-1. Download the plugin zip file from the GitHub repository: [https://github.com/kandekore/Pro-Click-And-Collect-for-WooCommerce](https://github.com/kandekore/Pro-Click-And-Collect-for-WooCommerce).
+1. Download the plugin zip file from the GitHub repository: [https://github.com/kandekore/Click-And-Collect-for-WooCommerce](https://github.com/kandekore/Click-And-Collect-for-WooCommerce).
 2. Log in to your WordPress admin dashboard.
 3. Navigate to "Plugins" > "Add New".
 4. Click the "Upload Plugin" button and choose the downloaded zip file.